-When the bell rang for round eleven Armstrong told his corner not to put in his mouthpiece and for the next five rounds he swallowed his own blood as pursued Ambers and pounded away, but in round 13 it was the champion who dug in and gave more than he got, finally blunting Henry’s attack with his own offensive output and sparking a late round rally that thrilled the crowd.
-It was not enough to change the outcome, but at the final bell it was Armstrong, not Ambers, who, dazed and exhausted, stumbled to his corner.
+When the bell rang for round eleven Armstrong told his corner not to put in his mouthpiece and for the next five rounds he swallowed his own blood as he pursued and pounded away, but in round thirteen it was Ambers who dug in and gave more than he got, finally blunting Henry’s attack with his own offensive output and sparking a late round rally that thrilled the crowd.
+It was not enough to change the outcome, but at the final bell it was a dazed and exhausted Armstrong, not Ambers, who stumbled to his corner.

 The final decision was close but primarily because Cavanagh had taken three rounds from Armstrong for low blows.
-But you couldn’t tell that to many in the Garden crowd that night.
-When the verdict was announced the rafters of the Garden shook from the roar of an angry crowd, the spectators booing the decision and showering the ring with garbage.
-The fans had been inspired by the courage of Ambers and his heroic late rally and instead of applauding Armstrong, the new triple crown king, for his astonishing achievement, they decried what they saw as an unjust outcome.
+But you couldn’t tell that to most in the New York crowd that night.
+When the verdict was announced the rafters of the Garden shook from the roar of an angry mob, the spectators booing the decision and showering the ring with garbage.
+The fans were inspired by the courage of Ambers and his heroic late-round rally and instead of applauding Armstrong, the new triple crown king, for his astonishing achievement, they decried what they regarded as an unjust outcome.

-But if in fact Henry Armstrong clearly deserved the victory, it had still been a rough, punishing, action-packed battle and in his dressing room afterwards the new champion declared it to be his toughest fight to date.
+But if in fact Henry Armstrong clearly deserved the victory, it had still been a rough, punishing, action-packed battle and in his dressing room afterwards the new champion declared it to be his all-time roughest and toughest battle.
 “I’m sick and I’m almost out of my head with pain,” he told reporters.
-And years later, after his career had ended, the legendary champion asserted that his first battle with Ambers was his “toughest title fight.”
+And even years later, after his career had ended, the legendary champion asserted that his first battle with Ambers was his “toughest title fight.”